Jan 1, 2024

 Where do values come into this?

 Did you know Blackrock and Vanguard are the two largest investors in for-profit prisons and detention centers in the US?
-When you are investing in ETFs, you had no say in what was included.
+When you are investing in ETFs, you have no say in what is included.
 Oil and gas?
 Probably included.
 For-profit prisons?
 Check.
 Payday lenders?
 Check.

 But when you’re investing directly in stocks (aka direct indexing), we give you the ability to effortlessly fine tune your portfolio.
 You can choose to invest or not invest in industries and values that are important to you.